ehendrix23/tesla_dashcam/README.rst

 Release Notes
 -------------

-0.1.0.
+0.1.1.
 Initial Release

 TODO
 ----

-* Redo discovery for asyncio.
-This will be done once XMPP is re-implemented by Logitech
+* Option to specify resolutions as an argument
-* More items can be done from the Harmony iOS app; determining what could be done within the library as well
+* Option for end-user layout
-* Is it possible to update device configuration?
+* Use create time in clips to synchronize